In the left menu, the Viewer application is accessed by clicking on this icon:

 The video at the top of this page gives a more visual depiction of how the viewer works, and there’s also a table below this text that gives alternate methods of doing these things with different mouse set ups.
 In any case, for those who prefer text this is an explanation of how to navigate around the viewer.

 - To zoom in and out you use the scroll wheel on your mouse.
 To zoom in you scroll up, to zoom out you scroll down.

 - To pan the model you right click and drag in the direction that you want the model to move.
-If you want the model to move to the right, you would right click and drag the mouse to the right.
-To move the model up you would right click and drag the mouse up.
+For instance, if you want the model to move to the right, you would right click and drag the mouse to the right.

 - To rotate the display, all you have to do is left click on a blank area of the screen and drag to the right or left.
 This will allow you to see things in the family circles from a different angle.
 The axis you’re spinning around will always be whatever is in the dead center of your screen at the moment, and the point you’re spinning around can be changed by either panning or selecting a name, which is explained below.